jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Substance | a thing which exists in such a way that it needs nothing beyond itself in order to exist (Descartes, Principia Philosophia Part 1)
 Supreme Entity | The Absolute Entity in active form in order to gain reality and be perceived Tao | the dharma in active flowing form
-Thought | A physicalized version of a metaphysical Idea, as a result of thinking Time | Gap between perceptions in general
+Theism | a belief system that is based on the idea of the existence of a Supreme Entity Thought | A physicalized version of a metaphysical Idea, as a result of thinking Time | Gap between perceptions in general
 Time Dilation | The increase of timespan within time